 - 1 Part Sweet (Simple Syrup, Vermouth, Cream, Compote, Liqueur)

 By using the basic “recipe” above, you are more likely to achieve a balanced taste; this is a great guide to reference when developing your own specialty cocktails.
+Simple syrup is an essential ingredient here!
 Once you have your base, you can add additional flavors and notes in order to accomplish a more complex cocktail.

 How To Use Simple Syrup